22 manufacturing ideas for small businesses

 Designed by the Army, the MPS Multipurpose Guard Tower is capable of providing overwatch for entry control point and perimeter protection.
 The system can be configured as an elevated guard tower, mounted on a Quadcon container, or positioned for ground-level fighting.

 Protection is provided by a multi-layered armor panel system that allows security demands to be tailored based on the threat level.
 Protection capabilities against small arms, indirect fire and blast threats for the system have been validated through laboratory and field demonstrations.

 The life preserver locator system consists of a water activated balloon and inflation system that deploys as soon as the wearer hits the water.
 The helium gas lifts the balloon on a tether above the person to a height easily seen by searchers.
 A strobe attached to the balloon provides additional visibility in cloudy weather or at night.
-This simple solution can be combined with other location methods and is applicable to both civilian and military use.
+This simple solution can be combined with other location methods and applies to both civilian and military uses.